Inland Revenue is disrupting its own business to deliver connections to its wider ecosystem and replace creaking 30-year-old mainframe systems.

 The old system was significantly paper-based, but highly automated, chief technology officer Gary Baird said last week.

-To enable changes to the child support system on the old system a few years ago was difficult and, at $250 million, costly.
+To enable changes to the child support system on the old system a few years ago was difficult and, at over $100 million, costly.
 The new technology being developed should be better able to manage such changes to social policy and legislation.

 IRD's transformation, which without capital charges, depreciation and inflation adjustments is projected to cost $1.8 billion, will replace those aging systems and create connections to data held in banks, accounting packages, payroll systems and other repositories of taxpayer information.